Aarthyravi/Movie_Trailer/README.md

 First You have installed python

-Then You should need to develop the two python file. one file is defined the class(media.py).
+Then You should need to develop the two python file.

+Here I am using to one file is defined the class(media.py).
 To use this class from the another file(entertain.py).

 fresh_tomatoes.py has function called open_movies_page() creates the webpage.